adambard/learnxinyminutes-docs/python.html.markdown

 # Looking out of bounds is an IndexError
 li[4] # Raises an IndexError

 # You can look at ranges with slice syntax.
-It's an closed/open range for you mathy types.
+# (It's a closed/open range for you mathy types.)
 li[1:3] #=> [2, 4]
 # Omit the beginning
 li[:3] #=> [1, 2, 4]